-2017 Honda Civic vs Civic Sport Plus: Which Type-R-Based Car Is The Better Buy?
+2017 Honda Civic vs Civic Sport Plus: Which Type-R-Inspired Car Is Better?

 Like its predecessors, the 2017 Honda Civic is a pretty satisfactory all-rounder, offering ample power and reliability in a package that is reasonably priced and generously specced.
 Currently, the 2017 Civic is offered with either a 1.0-liter, 129hp engine or a more powerful four-cylinder 1.5-liter, 182hp engine.
 While the 1.5-liter variant exceeds its lower-specced sibling in terms of power and performance, the 1.0-liter version is nothing to scoff about.
 Reviews of the car from auto website Motoring Research stated that the 1.0-liter Civic’s engine is quite capable and likable on its own, especially in the way the engine runs when cruising.

-What is particularly interesting with the 2017 Honda Civic is the fact that despite its entry-level designation, it is still a fairly satisfactory car on its own right.
-Reviewers have even noted that 2017 Civic is a pretty well-rounded driver’s car, in the way that it echoes much of the features that have become a trademark of the company’s esteemed Type-R line, such as an advanced suspension system that puts its predecessor’s capabilities to shame.
+What is particularly interesting with the 2017 Honda Civic is the fact that despite its entry-level designation, it is still a fairly satisfactory car in its own right.
+Reviewers have even noted that the 2017 Civic is a pretty well-rounded driver’s car, in the way that it echoes much of the features that have become a trademark of the company’s esteemed Type-R line, such as an advanced suspension system that puts its predecessor’s capabilities to shame.
 Overall, the 10th-generation Honda Civic is a very capable car, and it could definitely give industry leaders such as the VW Golf a run for its money.

 2017 Honda Civic Sport Plus